 Talked to my dad on Christmas Day, a pretty standard sort of call.
 “What did Santa bring?
 What’s for dinner?” – the excited chatter of connecting with someone when the topic just doesn’t matter.

-“So, what are you doing for New Year’s?” he asked. » » Continue reading
+“So, what are you doing for New Year’s?” » » Continue reading

 That’s the first reminder that comes up on my phone everyday.